Skip to content

 OSGi Plugins

 One big element is with OSGi plugins.
 Although it is possible to install OSGi plugins as feature and plugin files directly on the server, the recommended approach from the start has been to use an Update Site database.
 The skills required to build OSGi plugins were always advanced, requiring strong Java skills, typically Eclipse, an understanding of extension points and the code required to load them.
-Nathan Freeman’s XSP Starter Kit project was extermely useful for giving sample code to contribute OSGi plugins - or “extension libraries” as they became known - to particular areas of the XPages runtime.
-And without Nathan’s great work and commitment to open source, the most prevalent community extension library, OpenNTF Domino API, would probably not have flourished.
+Nathan Freeman's XSP Starter Kit project was extremely useful for giving sample code to contribute OSGi plugins - or "extension libraries" as they became known - to particular areas of the XPages runtime.
+And without Nathan's great work and commitment to open source, the most prevalent community extension library, OpenNTF Domino API, would probably not have flourished.
 But before this, there was the first extension library, the XPages Extension Library, and its companion incubator project, ExtLibX.

 Since Domino 9.0.1 FP10 ExtLib has come installed on the server, reducing use of the Update Site database to heavy-duty XPages customers, with applications probably supported by very knowledgeable Domino developers.
 But there are probably still some customers who implemented XPages applications in the days when ExtLib was only installed via Update Site database.
 And here there is a risk.